 Category 13: Spic and Giddic Regiments - (Polychora 512 - 551) These 40 polychora are split into two regiments of 20.
 Spic has 48 octs and 96 trips as cells, Giddic has 48 octs and 48 quiths as cells.
 They both have a square antiprism verf.
 Each regiment also has 2 fissary members.

 Category 14: Skewverts - New and improved polycards linked to the names, June 2023.
 Updated fusion graphics due to giid and qrid ones coded.
 (Polychora 552 - 611) These 60 polychora are split into 4 regiments of 15, their verfs are skewed wedges and facetings.
 Many of these are very intricate.
 The regiments are skiviphado (tessic), gik vixathi, sik vipathi, and skiv datapixady (last three are hyic).

 Category 17: Sishi Regiment - New and improved polycards linked to the names, Oct 2022.
-(Polychora 764 - 777) Sishi is the regular small stellated 120-cell which has a dodecahedron shaped verf, these 14 polychora are its non-regular, non-swirlprism facetings.
+(Polychora 764 - 777) Sishi is the regular small stellated 120-cell which has a dodecahedron shaped verf, these 14 polychora are its non-regular facetings with hyic symmetry.
 There are also 2 fissaries and several exotic-celled members.
 Three of these have verfs shaped like the three ditrigonary polyhedra.
 Paphicki and paphacki (the small and great prismasauri) are also here.

 Category 19: Prisms - (Polychora 889 - 962) These 74 polychora are the prisms of 74 of the 75 uniform polyhedra (we excluded the cube since the cube prism is the tesseract).
 Verfs are pyramids of the polyhedron verfs.